-Following the motto "Comprehensible security in the networked world“, KASTEL addresses the challenges posed by the increasing interconnection of previously isolated systems.
-Of particular importance are the consequences of digitalization in the area of critical infrastructures, for example in the energy industry, in networked mobility or in industrial production.
+Under the motto "Traceable Security in the Networked World", KASTEL addresses the challenges posed by the increasing interconnectedness previously isolated systems.
+Of particular importance are the consequences of digitalization in the area of critical infrastructures most notably for energy systems, future mobility and industrial production (Industrie 4.0)

-KASTEL bundles the competencies in the field of IT security at the research location Karlsruhe.
-The goal is to develop a comprehensive approach instead of isolated partial solutions.
-The focus will be on comprehensive security in specific application areas, such as power grids, smart mobility, or intelligent factories.
+KASTEL bundles competencies around IT security at the research location Karlsruhe.
+Our goal is to develop a comprehensive approach instead of isolated partial solutions focusing on comprehensive security solutions for

-To ensure this security, new threats must be modeled, security objectives described and new methods developed.
-This can only be achieved through collaboration between cryptographers, IT security specialists, software engineers, network experts, jurists, economists and social scientists - as is the case here at KASTEL.
+To ensure state-of-the-art security, new threats must be modeled, security goals described and new methods developed.
+At KASTEL, we achieve our goals through collaboration between cryptographers, IT security specialists, software engineers, network experts, lawyers, and economists.

-The KASTEL Institute of Information Security and Reliability at KIT, part of the KASTEL Security Research Labs, can be found here.
+To get to the KASTEL Institute for Information Security and Reliability at KIT, a part of the KASTEL Security Research Labs, click here.